This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 So would you like to know how to make this easy flapjack recipe?
 Of course you do!

-Simple print off the recipe below and keep it somewhere safe.
+Simple print off the recipe card below and keep it somewhere safe.

-I guarantee you will be revisiting it time and time again, and then you will simply know it off by heart.
+I guarantee you will be revisiting this easy recipe time and time again, and then you will simply know it off by heart.
 Don’t you just love those recipes.

 - 200g Margarine